josephsmithberger/XogotDocs/Documentation.docc/Manual/scripting/c_sharp/c_sharp_style_guide.md

 }
 ```

-There's an exception with acronyms which consist of two letters, like UI, which should be written in
+There's an exception with acronyms which consist of two letters, like `UI`, which should be written in
 uppercase letters where PascalCase would be expected, and in lowercase letters otherwise.

-Note that id is **not** an acronym, so it should be treated as a normal identifier:
+Note that `id` is **not** an acronym, so it should be treated as a normal identifier:

 ```
 public string Id { get; }